needle-mirror/com.unity.splines/Documentation~/manipulate-splines.md

 ## Select knots or tangents in the Scene view

-Activate the Splines tool context to use the Move, Rotate, and Scale tools on knots or tangents in the Scene view.
-Once your active tool context is Splines, the spline's knots and tangents are visible and you can select them in the Scene view.
+Activate the **Spline** tool context to use the Move, Rotate, and Scale tools on knots or tangents in the Scene view.
+Once your active tool context is **Spline**, a spline's knots and tangents are visible and you can select them in the Scene view.
+When your active tool context is **Spline**, you can't select GameObjects that aren't splines in the Scene view.

 To select the knots or tangents of a spline in the Scene view: